-Money laundering and terrorism not only harm the public as a whole but can also damage the stability and reputation of the financial sectors.
-It is obviously in the financial industries’ and society's best interests that financial institutions take all reasonable measures to prevent money laundering and terrorist financing.
+Money laundering and terrorism not only harm the public as a whole, but can also damage the stability and reputation of the financial sector.
+It is obviously in the financial industry's and society's best interests that financial institutions take all reasonable measures to prevent money laundering and terrorist financing.

 In light of our changing environment, it is of great importance for us as a financial institution to continually evaluate the strength and relevance of our existing policies, procedures and employee training programs.
 And, if necessary, update them to address these changes.

 Swedbank has processes, internal rules and support functions in place to ensure it complies with applicable laws and regulations on money laundering and terrorist financing.
 The key to this work is knowing our customers and understanding where their money comes from and what they want from their relationship with the bank.

 Efforts to counter money laundering and terrorist financing are based on the following processes:

 - Know the customer

 To address availability, we have created a Channel Strategy which is linked to our Wanted Position.